Coastal Ecosystems in the Sundaland Biodiversity Hotspot and Their Human Uses

 Conservation and Sustainable Management

-Addressing these threats requires integrated strategies that combine government policies, community action, and scientific research.
+Effective conservation of Sundaland’s coastal ecosystems requires integrated strategies that combine government policies, community participation, scientific research, and innovative financing mechanisms.

 Protected Areas and Marine Reserves